CM says KP to get net hydel profit share

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The CM said the PM wanted to resolve the longstanding issues of the province that included the net hydel profit under the AGN Kazi formula, the smooth and accelerated mainstreaming of seven districts of the erstwhile Fata and the expeditious transfer of resources of the provincial dues.
+The chief minister said the prime minister wanted to resolve the longstanding issues of the province that included the net hydel profit under the AGN Kazi formula, the smooth and accelerated mainstreaming of seven districts of the erstwhile Fata and the expeditious transfer of resources of the provincial dues.
+The participants of the meeting were informed that the formal flow of resources would continue and the three per cent share of the erstwhile Fata was an additional arrangement for the rapid mainstreaming of the transformation of developmental and welfare activities in the seven new districts.
+The meeting agreed to the creation of 7,000 posts in different departments and asked the federal government for the provision of resources.

-The CM said the PM wanted to resolve the longstanding issues of the province that included the net hydel profit under the AGN Kazi formula, the smooth and accelerated mainstreaming of seven districts of the erstwhile Fata and the expeditious transfer of resources of the provincial dues.
+The chief minister said the prime minister wanted to resolve the longstanding issues of the province that included the net hydel profit under the AGN Kazi formula, the smooth and accelerated mainstreaming of seven districts of the erstwhile Fata and the expeditious transfer of resources of the provincial dues.
+The participants of the meeting were informed that the formal flow of resources would continue and the three per cent share of the erstwhile Fata was an additional arrangement for the rapid mainstreaming of the transformation of developmental and welfare activities in the seven new districts.
+The meeting agreed to the creation of 7,000 posts in different departments and asked the federal government for the provision of resources.